Rectangular Matrix Additions in Low and High Temperatures: A match of convolutions in high and low temperature

-This matches the first formula of (\ref{eq_momenttocumulant}) under the identification of parameters. \end{proof} \begin{remark} After identifying the $k_{1}^{m,d},...,k_{d}^{m,d}$ with the first d even q-$\gamma$ cumulants, one can define $k_{l}^{m,d}$ for $l\ge d+1$ for rectangular finite convolution, by the moment-cumulant relation of q-$\gamma$ convolution under the same parameter identification in (\ref{eq_parameterid}). \end{remark} \begin{remark} Note that in (\ref{eq_parameterid}), both $M$ and $\gamma$ are positive, hence there's no choice of parameters that the finite rectangular cumulants coincide with q-$\gamma$ cumulants.
-Instead, one can combine the domain of these two groups of parameters, and treat the result as an extension of the moment-cumulant relation to, say, $\gamma\in \R_{>0}\bigcup \Z_{\le -1}$. \end{remark}
+\begin{Remark} After identifying the \smash{$\kappa_{1}^{N,M},\dots,\kappa_{N}^{N,M}$} with the first $N$ even $q$-$\gamma$ cumulants, one can define \smash{$\kappa_{l}^{N,M}$} for $l\ge N+1$ for rectangular finite convolution, by the moment-cumulant relation of $q$-$\gamma$ convolution under the same parameter identification in~\eqref{eq_parameterid}. \end{Remark} \begin{Remark} Note that in~\eqref{eq_parameterid}, both $N$ and $\gamma$ are positive, hence there is no choice of parameters that the finite rectangular cumulants coincide with $q$-$\gamma$ cumulants.
+Instead, one can combine the domain of these two groups of parameters, and treat the result as an extension of the moment-cumulant relation to, say, $\gamma\in \R_{>0}\cup \Z_{\le -1}$. \end{Remark}